Phil-Barber/phil-barber/src/pages/films/spotlight.md

 waterfall implicated priests and the countless victims left in their wake was exhilirating.

 McCarthy builds momentum expertly.
 Sweeping the viewer up into the ebbs and flows of the story.
 The dead ends, the not-so-dead ends.
-The sheer scale.
+The sheer scale of it all.
 It's extraordinary.

-Excellent casting and particularly superb performances from Rachel McAdams and Mark Ruffalo as standouts.
+Excellent casting and particularly superb performances from Rachel McAdams and Mark Ruffalo.